- Home

 1. See your ideas come to life

 For many subjects, the closest you’ll get to manifesting your ideas will be via an essay.
 Nothing quite compares to producing something that everyone can appreciate.
 Unlike an essay, the expression of thought and concepts in Film Making is not restricted by language.
-With countless filters, camera angles, colours and more at your disposal, you’ll never be short of ways to protect your vision.
+With countless filters, camera angles, colours and more at your disposal, you’ll never be short of ways to project your vision.

 2. Exciting career opportunities

 Few industries can match the fun and excitement associated with film and television.
-It’s not guaranteed, but studying Film Making could lead to a job in a one-of-a-kind industry and the exhilarating possibilities that come with it.
+It’s not guaranteed, but studying Film Making could lead to a job in a one-of-a-kind industry and the exciting possibilities that come with it.

 3. Explore alternative cinema